November 8, 2008

 - Slings: Four 60cm, one 120cm, one 240cm (or cordelette)

 MULTI PITCH/LONG PITCHES: Hard to Extreme

-Are you the type of climber who is always forgetting to take along your prusik loop, meaning on abseils that you trust your life simply to the flesh and bones of your hand?
+Are you the type of climber who is always forgetting to take along your prusik loop, meaning on abseils that you trust your life to only the flesh and bones of your hand?
 And what happens when you lob off Caveman and end up hanging in space?
-Well there is a good way to make sure you always have at least one prusik on you at all times.
+Well, there is a good way to make sure you always have at least one prusik on you at all times.
 Simply take your prusik loop (1.5m of 5mm cord) and lark’s foot it to the clip-in hole on your nut tool, then after clipping in the other end to the tool racking karabiner, tie a knot in the loop to shorten it.
-Now you will always have a prusik loop or length of abseil tat on your harness, which if used with either a shoelace or, better still, a belay device like the Reverso, Reversino or Mammut Matrix, will allow you to get back up that rope and back to the rock that spat you off.
+Now you will always have a prusik loop or length of abseil tat on your harness, which is used with either a shoelace or, better still, a belay device like the Reverso, Reversino or Mammut Matrix, will allow you to get back up that rope and back to the rock that spat you off.

-Having spare karabiners clipped to your harness is vital when clipping slings to the rope, equalizing gear, or clipping off the belay pieces without using up your draws.
+Having spare karabiners clipped to your harness is vital when clipping slings to the rope, equalizing gear or clipping off the belay pieces without using up your draws.
 Many climbers clip their spare karabiners to their 60cm slings, which although effective can cause them to get in the way, especially on slabby sections.
 A better option is to rack all your spare karabiners in one spot on your rack, so you know both where they are and how many are left, plus you have somewhere to put karabiners when they become free, such as when you extend a cam by clipping it into its sling, thereby making the cam’s own krab redundant.
 The best way to do this is to clip all your spares together in twos, with each set being clipped into the one above.